 Thanks in advance.
 Every baby bottle, frying pan, broom or dollar that we can collect together will allow us to take advantage of our wonderful Adath village.

-For further questions or information about the Hesed Welcome Circle, please contact [email protected].
+For further questions or information about the Hesed Sponsor Circle, please email us.

 Additional Information